HaikunXu/BSE/README.md

 4. Run species-specific data extraction R markdown code that can be found [here](https://github.com/HaikunXu/BSE/tree/main/manual)

     Since data sources and consequently data extraction functions are different before and after 2000, the data extraction R markdown code is written separately for 1975-1999 and 2000 onward.
-The data extraction code extracts fishery-specific catch and length composition for user-specified species and time period, saves them as csv files in user-specified directory, and generates a html file to document the whole process.
+The data extraction code extracts fishery-specific catch and length composition for user-specified species and time period, saves them as csv files in user-specified directory, and generates a Word file to document the whole process.

 5. Run species-specific data formatting R markdown code that can be found [here](https://github.com/HaikunXu/BSE/tree/main/manual)